RSavant490/vsd_RISC-V_Program/README.md

+## System configuration used
+- OS: Windows 10/11 with **Windows Subsystem for Linux (WSL 2)** running Ubuntu 20.04+
+- CPU: 12 logical processors assigned to WSL
+- RAM: 3759 MB allocated to WSL
+- Swap: 1024 MB
+- Disk: 50 GB allocated to WSL
+**ALL by default not set**
 ---

-## System configuration used
-- OS: Ubuntu 20.04+ (VirtualBox VM)
-- RAM: 6 GB
-- Disk: 50 GB
-- CPU: 4 vCPU
+> Note:
+I installed these tools on **WSL Ubuntu** instead of a full VM.
 ---

 ## 1) Yosys — RTL synthesis